jenningsloy318/redfish_exporter/README.md

 ## Configuration

-Configuration for hostname supports regex to match servers with the same naming pattern.
+Configuration for hostname supports regex matching for servers with the same naming convention.

 An example configure given as an [example][1]: